Executive Summary

 $47.2B lease obligations

-15-year commitments against 2-year average member contracts—duration mismatch embedded from the operating model
+15-year commitments against 2-year average member contracts, a duration mismatch embedded in the operating model

 89% capital concentration

-SoftBank represented $10.65B of $12.8B raised—single-investor dependency masking market signal
+SoftBank represented $10.65B of $12.8B raised, a single-investor dependency that masked market signal

 Federal Data Validation